AdobeDocs/experience-platform.en/help/release-notes/2020/august-2020.md

 ## Destinations {#destinations}

-In [Adobe Real-time Customer Data Platform](../../rtcdp/overview.md), destinations are pre-built integrations with destination platforms that activate data to those partners in a seamless way.
+In [Real-time Customer Data Platform](../../rtcdp/overview.md), destinations are pre-built integrations with destination platforms that activate data to those partners in a seamless way.

 **New destinations**